Local points on twists of $X(p)$ with applications: Preliminary results

-Assume that all matrices in $C_{\GL_2(\F_p)}(G)$ have square determinant, so that $p \mid \#G$ by the previous paragraph.
+Assume by a contradiction that all matrices in $C_{\GL_2(\F_p)}(G)$ have square determinant, then $p \mid \#G$ by~\cite[Lemma~8]{symplectic}.
 Now, since $p \geq 7$, it follows from \cite[Proposition 3]{symplectic} that either~$E/\Q_\ell$ or a quadratic twist of it has good reduction, contradicting the hypothesis. \end{proof}